Mary Lou Schiltz papers on Purdue in World War Two

 Collection donated by Beth Ann Schneider on April 16, 2018.

+Materials were removed from Schiltz's scrapbook before being donated to the Archives.
 All newspaper clippings have been copied for preservation purposes and originals have been placed in archival sleeves.
 All materials have been placed in acid-free folders and boxes.

 - Virginia Pleasant